Use code WELCOME for 20% off your first purchase.

 Philosophy

-Notecard problems involve a simple two-step process:
+Notecard-style problems on the exam can be solved through a simple two-step process:

 1. Identifying the notecard associated with the problem